harrisoncramer/gitlab.nvim/README.md

 - Approve or revoke approval for an MR
 - Add or remove reviewers and assignees
 - Resolve, reply to, and unresolve discussion threads
-- Create, edit, delete, and reply to comments on an MR *
+- Create, edit, delete, and reply to comments on an MR

-(*) This feature is currently in review, see https://github.com/harrisoncramer/gitlab.nvim/issues/25

 And a lot more!